MetroRobots/polygon_ros/README.md

  * `movePolygonToPose` - translate and rotate a polygon
  * `isInside` - check if a point is inside a polygon
   * `triangulate` - Decompose a polygon into a set of non-overlapping triangles using an open source implementation of the [earcut algorithm](https://github.com/mapbox/earcut.hpp)

+## RViz Plugins

+## Polygon Displays
+The existing [`rviz_default_plugins::PolygonDisplay`](https://github.com/ros2/rviz/blob/ros2/rviz_default_plugins/src/rviz_default_plugins/displays/polygon/polygon_display.cpp) draws only the outline of a given polygon, and cannot fill the polygon in with color.
+This package has five new RViz displays for polygon data:
+ * `polygon_rviz_plugins::Polygon3DDisplay` will display `geometry_msgs/PolygonStamped` messages just like `rviz_default_plugins::PolygonDisplay` except it can fill in the polygon.
+ * `polygon_rviz_plugins::PolygonDisplay` displays `polygon_msgs/Polygon2DStamped` messages
+ * `polygon_rviz_plugins::ComplexPolygonDisplay` displays `polygon_msgs/ComplexPolygon2DStamped` messages
+ * `polygon_rviz_plugins::PolygonsDisplay` (note the S in PolygonS) will display `polygon_msgs/Polygon2DCollection` messages.
+ * `polygon_rviz_plugins::ComplexPolygonsDisplay` (note the S in PolygonS) will display `polygon_msgs/ComplexPolygon2DCollection` messages.

+Each has three display modes, for displaying just the outline, just the filler, or both.

+When displaying polygon collections, you have the option to display a single color, colors from the message, or a set of "unique" colors (limited to 54 colors).

+The behavior is showcased by running `ros2 launch polygon_demos polygons.launch.py`.
+The results are also shown in the screenshot above.
+ * The blue star in the middle is a `Polygon2DStamped`
+ * The white star is a `geometry_msgs/PolygonStamped`
+ * The star burst around the white star is a `ComplexPolygon2DStamped`
+ * The ring of yellow stars is a `Polygon2DCollection`
+ * The rainbow-colored stars around the blue star are a `ComplexPolygon2DCollection`